Want the perfect workout program?Take Quiz

 Soon you’ll be loading up the barbell with more and more plates.

 You can use a overhand grip or a mix grip.
 A mix grip is one hand over, one hand under.
 If you use a mix grip, be sure to change which hand is overhand with each set as to avoid muscle imbalances.
+Also, the stronger your grip the better your lift, so we recommend including dumbbell forearm exercises into your routine so your arm muscles don't slow you down.

 We get asked this a lot.
 And really, it depends on you and your fitness goals.